-This resource is protected and is part of our Information Service.
-Subscription to the Inspirometer Information Service is free of charge and grants you free access to a wealth of meeting effectiveness resources and guidance.
+Subscription to the Inspirometer Information Service is free of charge and grants you instant access to a wealth of meeting effectiveness resources and guidance.
 It also provides you with regular updates direct to your mailbox at a frequency of your choosing.
-Use of this service is subject to our Terms and Conditions, which includes important information in respect of your rights under GDPR.

 ■ We will not use your information for any other purpose than to keep you informed of developments in meeting effectiveness and the Inspirometer system, and we will not share your information with others.

 ■ You are able to unsubscribe from this service at any time.
 Each email you receive from us will contain a link where you can reset your preferences for all future emails, or unsubscribe for the service entirely.

 ■ We will contact you on a minimum of a quarterly basis to ensure that our service is continuing to meet your needs, to give you a general update on key developments in our service, and to provide you with the option to change your contact preferences

 ■ We will hold your data on file to enable your access to the Information Service until such time as you unsubscribe from the service

 ■ All information provided by us is provided in good faith.
 All information submitted by you is to be provided in good faith.